Becoming a PC

 - Educate Yourself – Stay informed on local current issues and candidates.

 - Attend Meetings – Attend the monthly meetings of Legislative District (LD) 2.
-They occur the third Wednesday of the month, 7:00 to 8:30 PM.
-We will do our best to hold hybrid meetings (Zoom & In Person).
-Please see our Events Page to register for the next meeting!
+They occur the third Wednesday of the month, 6:30 to 8:00 PM.
+(Zoom & In Person).

 - Get Trained – Attend training sessions to improve skills and effectiveness as a PC.
 Learn how to use the VAN (Voter Activation Network) maintained by the Maricopa County Democratic Party to create walking and phone banking lists.